Imburse-Payments/imburse-payments.github.io/pages/getting-started/order-management.md

 - [Tutorials - Get a Management Bearer Token](/pages/tutorials/get-management-bearer-token/)

 ## Functions
-The available Transaction functions are:
+The available Order Management functions are:

 - Create an Order
 - Get an Order
 - Update an Order
-- Create a Payment Instruction
+- Create a Instruction
-- Get a Payment Instruction
+- Get a Instruction
-- Update a Payment Instruction
+- Update a Instruction

 ## API Documentation
-All the Payment Order API functions are fully documented in the [Transaction API documentation](https://api-docs.imbursepayments.com/?version=latest#36db645f-b09a-4ef1-9275-d6011cba3ae1).
+All the Order Management API functions are fully documented in the [Order Management API documentation](https://api-docs.imbursepayments.com/?version=latest#8b8ed054-a91c-4295-9eca-e2a0a396ed9a).

 ## Models
-The following models are used to define a Transaction:
+The following models are used to manage Orders and Instructions.

 ### Order Model
 ```json